sraphs/gdk/internal/website/content/howto/secrets/_index.md

 ---

 The [`secrets` package][] provides access to key management services in a portable way.
-This guide shows how to work with secrets in the Go CDK.
+This guide shows how to work with secrets in the GDK.

 <!--more-->